questaware/microemacs/src/microemacs.md

 $version       This program version
 $wintitle			 Write only; Change the window title
 $wline         Number of lines in the current window
+$work					 # of buffers modified or not yet read
 $wraphook
 $writehook
 $xpos          X position on the screen